AashnaG/Traffic-Simulator/README.md

 - Random Forests is a simple approach to predicting traffic and doesn't capture temporal dependencies, however introducing a lag feature of previous traffic has the effect of the Random Forest "remembering" past data.
 - A threshold function is used to determine the congestions queues at each intersection and the traffic lights are changed based on this threshold function.

+### Results/Analysis:
+- The Random Forest Regressor performs well as the Training R² = 0.987 and the Test R² = 0.900, this indicates that the modle generalizes well as the predictions on unseen data are still accurate.

 ### Limitations:
 - Random Forests is a simple method however it does not model temporal dependencies well and despite the feature engineering implemented, an LSTM might out perform the Random Forest Regressor.
 - The optimization method tends to only increase the throughput by a small percentage, where the average waiting time increases by a larger percentage.
 More focus should pu placed on improing the throughput metric.
 Additionally, the there is a time complexity with the optimization alogrithm.